Akinori-F-Ebihara/LLR_saturation_problem/README.md

 # LLR saturation problem and its solution

 This is an official repository of the paper, _Toward Asymptotic Optimality: Sequential Unsupervised Regression of Density Ratio for Early Classification_.
 Tensorflow implementations of the two proposed models, __B2Bsqrt-TANDEM__ and __TANDEMformer__, are in the repo.
-We also list the detailed experimental setups that is used to generate the results.
+We also list the detailed experimental setups used to generate the results.

 ## Introduction
 Conventional Sequential density ratio estimation (SDRE) algorithms can fail to estimate DRs precisely due to the internal overnormalization problem, which prevents the DR-based sequential algorithm, Sequential Probability Ratio Test (SPRT), from reaching its asymptotic Bayes optimality.
 We formulate this DR, or equivalently, log likelihood ratio (LLR) estimation problem, as the ___log likelihood ratio (LLR) saturation problem___ and solved it with highly effective yet simple algorithms, __B2Bsqrt-TANDEM__ and __TANDEMformer__.
 They prevent the problem source, _overnormalization_, for precise unsupervised regression of the LLRs, providing an essential step toward the asymptotic optimality.